Moving and Packing TipsWhy You Should be Moving to Birmingham

 *You can see that your best bet would be sharing a three-bedroom property with close friends if you are living alone.

-When it is time for you to settle for good you can browse the property market.
+When it is time for you to settle for goods, you can browse the property market.

-Houses can be rather expensive in some places, usually the family-friendly areas [Link to the post about areas] with lots of parks and good schools.
+Houses can be rather expensive in some places, usually family-friendly areas with lots of parks and good schools.
 That is somewhat expected.
-However, when you draw the line the prices are still lower than those in London.
+However, when you draw the line, the prices are still lower than those in London.

 The average price for a terraced house in Birmingham is £160,000.

 Those estimates point towards a slight decrease in value (around 3% compared to prices from last year), which makes it a perfect time for purchase.

 Utility bills will largely depend on the size of the property and/or the size of your family.
 Pay attention to the Energy Performance Certificate (EPC) if you are renting.
 You can expect higher energy bills if the EPC value is low.
 Use this in your favour when negotiating your rent.